erland/erlandjava/erland-webapp-tvguide/trunk/README.txt

   Setup the from e-mail address to use when sending daily mails (You will have to change this parameter) Setup the subject to use in daily mails
   Setup the time when daily mails should be sent
+  Setup the directory where cover scans for reviewed movies are stored (You might want to change this)
 - users_data.sql
   Create a user with username "test" and password "test" and configure it with roles "user" and "manager"
 - tvguide_data.sql